Anxiety

 Equally, there are times when nothing dramatic happens at all, but instead of your usual take on things, a rising panic starts, or a continual low mood and deep sense of dissatisfaction doesn’t shift.
 It is at times like these that many people seek the professional help of a counsellor or therapist to help find a better way forward.

-Eugene Farrell, mental health consultancy lead at AXA Health, offers his advice on how to find a counsellor or therapist, and how to know if you're choosing wisely.
+We take a look at how to find a counsellor or therapist, and how to know if you're choosing wisely.

 How do I find a counsellor or mental health therapist?